ribokit/M2seq/README.md

 ### Visualizing the mutate-and-map output
 The key modes of visualizing the M2seq data are as a 2D plot (mutate-and-map style) and as mutation spectra (rates of mutation/deletion both across the sequence and on average).

-To view the 2D plot, open MATLAB, make sure the `matlab` folder is in your MATLAB path, and run:
+To view the 2D plot, open MATLAB, make sure the `matlab` folder and subfolders are in your MATLAB path (check with `Set Path/Add to Subfolders...`), and run:

     m2seqplot('3_M2seq/simple_files/RTB005_P4P6.reactivity.rdat');